Ujjwal-singh32/Amazon/README.md

 ## 1. 🖼️ Demo

-Due to the large file size of the AI model and some technical constraints, we were unable to deploy the full working prototype online.
-However, to ensure transparency and showcase our solution, we have attached a PDF that provides a comprehensive walkthrough of the working prototype, including key features, user flows, and screenshots.
+As student developers working within free-tier infrastructure limits, we prioritized enterprise-grade architecture and modular scalability over constrained demo deployment.
+While the full AI-powered prototype is not live due to resource limitations, we’ve provided a comprehensive PDF walkthrough to transparently showcase the complete user flow and feature set — demonstrating the project’s readiness for real-world deployment at scale.

 Please refer to the attached PDF for a detailed demonstration of the prototype in action.